leancamp/organisers-guide/Organisers Guide.md

 The first thing you need is to get in touch with Sal.
 He'll be your advisor.

+# What is Leancamp?

+Leancamp is an open, interactive, multi-track event – which connects people who *actually do* Lean to the *doers* in related areas of practice.
+It’s a high-energy day focused on broad learning and helping each other.

+Leancamp is a bustling conference, with tons of rooms and fast, 30-minute sessions on different topics.
+Sessions are usually a short talk followed by a discussion, but are often workshops or other interactive formats.

+The difference from a standard conference is that the sessions are planned by the participants that day!

+Everyone has the power over the agenda, to contribute their experience, and to interact with thought-leaders and experienced founders.
+Participants drive the topics based on their needs.

+We use a technique known as Open Space, which is what Unconferences and Barcamps use.

+Leading up to Leancamp, participants share what sessions they'd like to host.
+Leancamp starts with an empty schedule.
+People come on stage to explain their session for 30 seconds, and choose a place and time from the empty slots.
+An hour later, we have a conference built for and by the participants!
+(It works like magic - we'll teach you how to do this magic trick!)

+## Why is Leancamp valuable?

+This format does a number of things:
+1. It helps people where they need help now.
+The topics are way more relevant than a conference.
+2. It brings different communities together to reveal new and unique approaches.
+For example, Lean Startup, Business Model Design and UX all came together at Leancamp.
+3. It creates strong and useful local relationships, the bedrock of a new community.
+This is valuable for conferences and new startup communities.
+4. It gives rise to local thought leadership, and in doing so, creates recognition for smaller communities on a global stage.

 # Quickstart (and overview)